iron-claw-972/iron-claw-972.github.io/README.md

 - There are no spelling mistakes.
 - Images are optimized (See if running `rake optimize` does anything)
 - The website still works on smartphones (Use http://www.responsinator.com/ to check the local webserver http://localhost:4000).
-- The features aren't too cutting edge.
+- The features are not too cutting edge.
 We want to support modern versions of Chrome, modern and ESL releases of Firefox, and Internet Explorer 10+ (Use https://saucelabs.com/manual and https://ngrok.com/ to do this).
+- The website works without javascript, as many people surf the web with javascript disabled.